strdoffin/strdoffin/README.md

 ## About Me👻
 - Junior Web Developer and Gamer👾
-- Student Grade6 In Kanjanapisek Witthayalai Nakornphathom School🏫
+- Student Grade6 In Kanjanapisek Witthayalai Nakhonphathom School🏫

 ## Languages and Tools Learning: